1. Briefly describe the curriculum for the Renaissance Engineering Programme (REP).

 Students' Learning Experience

-REP is committed to enhancing the REP students' learning experience in the areas of character building, personal development and leadership skills development.
-It works closely with the REP Club to co-organise events, or to provide mentorship and support to student-initiated activities.
-Some examples of student-initiated activities include Makers' Lab which is an ongoing project for students to create, innovate, invent gadgets, products and systems; RE-Play which is an annual showcase of talent in sports and performing arts and RE-Hangout, a platform for students to share their interests and expertise in various areas such as photography.
-In addition to this, REP students also have an opportunity to be involved in social entrepreneurships as well as opportunities to take part in business plan competitions in NTU, Singapore and overseas (eg. Shell 360 ideas).
+NTU REP is committed to enhancing the REP students’ learning experience in the areas of character building, personal development and leadership skills development It works closely with the REClub, student body of REP to co-organise events, or to provide mentorship and support to student-initiated activities.
+Some examples of student-initiated activities supported by the REP Office include Makers’ Lab which is an ongoing project for students to create, innovate, invent gadgets, products and systems; REPlay which is an annual showcase of talent in sports and performing arts and RE-Hangout, a platform for students to share their interests and expertise in various areas such as photography.